mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 While there are hundreds of alien races, there are only six that are considered to be Major Races.
-These are Humaniti, Aslan, Vargr, K’kree, Hivers and Droyne.
+These are Humaniti, Aslan, Vargr, K'kree, Hivers and Droyne.
 Hundreds of Minor alien races, most of which have been gifted jump technology by the Major Races over the centuries, also travel the stars but none have large